Hiring at MIT

 HR has developed guidelines for hiring managers to assist them in consistently evaluating candidates’ experience and education against minimum job qualifications.
 Equivalent combinations of education and experience, as prescribed in these guidelines, may be used to evaluate candidates against minimum job qualifications except for certain jobs requiring advanced knowledge of an academic subject.

-Information regarding the MIT vaccination requirement for candidates and new hires
+Information regarding vaccination for candidates and new hires

 Ensuring bias-free hiring